-If Limestone College is to be closed or delayed due to inclement weather or an emergency, the College will:
+If Limestone University is to be closed or delayed due to inclement weather or an emergency, The University will:

 - Notify each of the following radio or television stations to carry the message of closing, delayed opening, or event cancellation:

 - WEAC 1500 AM

 - WYFF-TV News Channel 4

 - Post the information prominently on The University homepage as well as the Emergency Page.

 - Broadcast a message through the Limestone Alert System, an emergency notification system that can broadcast messages via voice, text, and email messages.
 If you have not updated your contact information, please do so immediately by clicking here or going to this address http://limestone.edu/emergency/lasregister.htm

 - Broadcast a message to voicemail and email.
 If you think The University may be closing, conduct a check of your voicemail messages or try to contact your supervisor or The University switchboard.

 Limestone University administrators will strive to make a decision regarding closing, delayed opening or event cancellation as early as possible, situation permitting.
 The Communications Department will notify the above radio and television stations regarding The University’s operating status as soon as receiving orders from Limestone administrators.